Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

   * Importance: low

 ``max.in.flight.requests``
-  The maximum number of indexing requests that can be in-flight to Opensearch before blocking further requests.
+  The maximum number of indexing requests that can be in-flight to OpenSearch before blocking further requests.

   * Type: int
   * Default: 5